Social liberalism: Implementation

 The welfare state grew gradually and unevenly from the late 19th century but fully developed following World War II, along with the mixed market economy and general welfare capitalism.
 Also called embedded liberalism, social liberal policies gained broad support across the political spectrum because they reduced society's disruptive and polarizing tendencies without challenging the capitalist economic system.
 Businesses accepted social liberalism in the face of widespread dissatisfaction with the boom and bust cycle of the earlier financial system as it seemed to them to be a lesser evil than more left-wing modes of government.
 Characteristics of social liberalism were cooperation between big business, government, and labour unions.
 Governments could assume a vital role because the wartime economy had strengthened their power, but the extent to which this occurred varied considerably among Western democracies.
 Social liberalism is also a generally internationalist ideology.
-Social liberalism has also historically been an advocate for liberal feminism among other forms social progress.
+Social liberalism has also historically been an advocate for liberal feminism among other forms of social progress.

 Social liberals tend to find a compromise between the perceived extremes of unrestrained capitalism and state socialism to create an economy built on regulated capitalism.
 Due to a reliance on what they believe to be a too centralized government to achieve its goals, critics have called this strain of liberalism a more authoritarian ideological position compared to the original schools of liberal thought, especially in the United States, where conservatives have called presidents Franklin D. Roosevelt and Lyndon B. Johnson authoritarians.

 United Kingdom

 The first notable implementation of social liberal policies occurred under the Liberal Party in Britain from 1906 until 1914.
 These initiatives became known as the Liberal welfare reforms.
-The main elements included pensions for poor older adults, health, sickness, and unemployment insurance.
+The main elements included pensions for poor older adults, and health, sickness, and unemployment insurance.
 These changes were accompanied by progressive taxation, particularly in the People's Budget of 1909.
 The old system of charity relying on the Poor Laws and supplemented by private charity, public cooperatives, and private insurance companies was in crisis, giving the state added impetus for reform.
 The Liberal Party caucus elected in 1906 also contained more professionals, including academics and journalists, sympathetic to social liberalism.
 The large business owners had mostly deserted the Liberals for the Conservatives, the latter becoming the favourite party for commercial interests.
 Both business interests and trade unions regularly opposed the reforms.
 Liberals most identified with these reforms were Prime Minister H. H. Asquith, John Maynard Keynes, David Lloyd George (especially as Chancellor of the Exchequer), and Winston Churchill (as President of the Board of Trade), in addition to the civil servant (and later Liberal MP) William Beveridge.

 Most of the social democratic parties in Europe (notably the British Labour Party) have taken on strong influences of social liberal ideology.
 Despite Britain's two major parties coming from the traditions of socialism and conservatism, the most substantive political and economic debates of recent times were between social liberal and classical liberal concepts.